woveon/wovtools/README.md

 > WovTools manages the different staging environments a team working on microservices for a Kubernetes environment will use, moving from a user space, to a production environment.
 It manages code, secrets and configuration for source code, dev/running environments and Kubernetes.
 At Woveon, we use WovTools to manage our systems.

+> Read the Wiki for more information: [Wiki Home](https://github.com/woveon/wovtools/wiki)

 ## Overview

 WovTools tightly integrates git, Docker and Kubernetes, trying to create as little new overhead as possible.
 It has three data tracks it manages: secrets, env and code. **Secrets** are stored in multiple JSON files and used to compile the **Env** files which are used to configure environment variables, build scripts and Kubernetes yaml configuration files. **Code** is all managed in git repos and we separate out our stages into different branches of git, deployed to our cluster in separate namespaces.
 WovTools pushes secrets, env and code through three distinct steps: development, archive and deploy.
 This involves compiling files for archive in git, AWS S3 and Docker repositories, eventually to be deployed.
 The general operation of WovTools requires you to make use of a set of commands that operate on configurations in WovTools, git, Docker and Kubernets.